finbourne/lusid-sdk-java-preview/sdk/docs/CalendarsApi.md

 # **generateSchedule**
 > List&lt;OffsetDateTime&gt; generateSchedule(scope, valuationSchedule, asAt)

-[EXPERIMENTAL] GenerateSchedule: Generate an ordered schedule of dates.
+[EARLY ACCESS] GenerateSchedule: Generate an ordered schedule of dates.

 Returns an ordered array of dates.
 The dates will only fall on business  days as defined by the scope and calendar codes in the valuation schedule.
 Valuations are made at a frequency defined by the valuation schedule&#39;s tenor, e.g. every day (\&quot;1D\&quot;),  every other week (\&quot;2W\&quot;) etc. These dates will be adjusted onto business days as defined by the schedule&#39;s  rollConvention.